What’s New in Microsoft Dynamics NAV 2018?

 For partners only: email Dyn365BEP@microsoft.com to signup and stay abreast of everything coming from Microsoft for Dynamics NAV.

-To see some of these new features in action, and how you can get the most out of this latest release be sure join us for our lunch and learn webinar, What's New in Dynamics NAV 2018 on April 4 at 2PM ET/11AM PT.
-Register today to reserve your spot.
+To see some of these new features in action, and how you can get the most out of this latest release check out our webinar, What's New in Dynamics NAV 2018.